AguaClara/StaRSFine/Spring2019FinalReport.md

 </p>

 #### Trial 2
-In this trial, the main change to the experimentation was that the sand was added after the water.
-This was our first indication of how the exclusion zones would work.

-The biggest issue with the second trial was that only the top tube pulled water out.
+The biggest issue with the second trial was that only the bottom tube pulled water out.
 This can be explained by a couple of possibilities.
-There was water leaking through the middle and bottom tubes, suggesting that they were not watertight and so they may have been pulling air only.
-The existence of air bubbles within the filter was also indication that there is flaw in the design.
+There was water leaking through the middle and top tubes, suggesting that they were not watertight and so they may have been pulling air only.
+The existence of air bubbles within the filter was also indication that there were flaws in this design.

 <p align="center"> <img
 src="https://raw.githubusercontent.com/AguaClara/StaRSFine/master/Images/Trial2Filter.JPG" width= "350"> </p>